UKHomeOffice/engineering-guidance-and-standards/docs/principles/deploy-little-and-often.md

 - Quality
 ---

-Deploying little and often is the practice of when we have a "completed" change and deploying that through our pipeline stages all the way to production often, no matter the size of the change.
-This reduces risk, enables the team to fix issues faster and iterate faster, while maintaining high product quality.
+Deploying little and often is the practice of regularly deploying small changes, to production if possible, to avoid long intervals between deployments.

+This reduces risk, enables teams to iterate and react faster, while maintaining product quality.

 ---